momochi000/pomodoro_arcade/README.md

     My personal use case is to deliver as many pomos of code as possible per day.
 However, I also want to throw in a few reading or music study or whatever, this should cover a bunch of the use cases I can envision.
+  + daily
+    * list of timers with goal/velocity/current reached
+  + weekly
+    *
+  + monthly
+    * calendar view with blank O X * ∆
+    * for none, some progress, reached velocity, reached goal, exceeded goal
+  + velocity over time

+#### Daily progress (self) analytic view
+  + list of timers with goal/velocity/current reached
+  + simple bar graphs for now.
+  + must choose graphing suite
+  + probably use d3
+  1. install d3 (or highcharts depending on whose api is more up to date)
+  2. create the backend around goals velocity etc. Must be tested
+  3.

+---

+## BACKLOG

+#### Build a deploy rake task
+#### BUG: Pausing the timer and continuing it seems to reset it
+#### BUG: Goign back and forth with the browser resets the timer correctly but multiple callbacks are bound and the timer decremnts like mad.
+#### Play a different sound for rest timer completion
+#### Open tracker proj
+  + This mess is getting too big for a text file.
+#### Refreshing the page while timer running doesn't interrupt it
 #### Ensure audio play correctly on mobile devices/browsers
   + For now just check chrome on android and ios

 #### Add ability to choose icon for a timer
 #### Fix the size of the timer progress bar (too big for phones now)
   + Should adapt depending on the size of the screen, maybe use a media query in the javascript to render one of several size arcs.

 #### Further style the timer progress bar with colors/glow/border/etc
 #### Ensure each user has a default pomodoro by default
   + Javascript ensures a default Pomodoro is available, but if the user starts